fili/ip.app/README.md

 Certain countries are blocked from using this API due to historic abuse patterns.
 Users from these countries will not be able to access the service.

 ## Changelog

+### 2025-07-08

+- **New endpoint `/asn`**: Added a new endpoint which returns the ASN associated with the current IP address.
+- **New endpoint `/loc`**: Added a new endpoint which returns the location associated with the current IP address.
+- **New endpoint `/sec`**: Added a new endpoint which returns security information about the established connection between the requesting client and the server, as well as including bot detection information such as bot score, bot category and whether the user-agent is a verified bot.
+The latter is based on Cloudflare's bot detection system.
+- **New endpoint `/tz`**: Added a new endpoint which returns the timezone associated with the current IP address.
+- **New endpoint `/ua`**: Added a new endpoint which returns the User-Agent of the requesting client (e.g. your browser).
+- **Fixed documentation**: Updated a number documentation errors and typos and restructured the documentation.
+- **Breaking change**: Renamed the IP version values from `ipv4` to `4` and `ipv6` to `6`.

 ### 2025-07-03